haydendonald/hdl-automation-nodered/doc/functions.md

     "auto": 0, //The cooling temperature 0-99 degrees "dry": 0, //The cooling temperature 0-99 degrees },
-  "mode": "cooling/heating/fan/auto/dry",
+  "setTemperature": 21, //Or the temperature can be set like this and it will set the current mode temperature accordingly "mode": "cooling/heating/fan/auto/dry",
   "fan": "auto/high/medium/low",
   "state": true/false, //The AC power state